Richard William Thon

-Shortstop Dickie Thon of the Houston Astros was an up-and-coming star in the early 1980s, leading the National League in triples in 1982, and hitting 20 homers while making the All-Star team in 1983.
+Shortstop Dickie Thon of the Houston Astros was an up-and-coming star for the Houston Astros in the early 1980s, leading the National League in triples in 1982, and hitting 20 homers while making the All-Star team in 1983.
 However, early in the 1984 season, he was struck in the eye by a pitch thrown by Mike Torrez of the New York Mets.
 He suffered permanent damage and missed the remainder of the year.
-Over the next four seasons, Thon played rather sparingly before finally becoming a regular starter again with the 1989 Phillies.
+Over the next four seasons, Thon played rather sparingly before finally becoming a regular starter again with the Philadelphia Phillies in 1989.

 Thon ended up playing 15 seasons in the big leagues, of which he played in 100+ games in six seasons.
 While his best season was 1983, when he was # 7 in the MVP voting, he also had a good season in 1989 when he hit 15 home runs in 136 games.

 Thon twice stole over 30 bases in a season.
 In 1982 he had 37 steals while getting caught only 8 times.
 Thon, while appearing in post-season play three times, never played in a World Series.

-He broke into the majors hitting .339 with the 1979 Angels, who won their division that year.
+He broke into the majors hitting .339 with the California Angels in 1979; the Angels won a division title that year.

 Thon's grandfather, Fred, was a minor league pitcher in 1940.
 His nephew, Freddie Thon, played in the Texas Rangers organization from 2004 to 2007.
-His brother, Frankie Thon, played in the minors from 1978 to 1980 and later served as a scout.
+His brother, Frankie Thon, played in the minors from 1978 to 1980 and later worked as a scout.
 His son Dickie Joe Thon began his minor league career in 2011.